Electricity Perth

-Compare the cheapest electricity prices in Perth
+Compare the cheapest electricity prices in Perth, WA

 Fact Checked Fact Checked

-Households in Western Australia may not always have a choice of electricity provider, but that doesn’t mean they don’t have a choice of electricity tariff.
+Households in WA may not always have a choice of electricity provider, but that doesn’t mean they don’t have a choice of electricity tariff.
 Synergy, as the only electricity supplier for almost all residential customers in the Perth area, offers a range of energy plans, including single rate and time of use options.

 This means that, depending on energy usage habits, a change of tariff could potentially deliver savings on power bills for Perth residents.
 Canstar Blue explores the different tariff options from Synergy below to help Perth households find the cheapest electricity prices.